Return-1/bottomSheetMap/README.md

-# bottomSheet for iOS
+# BottomSheet for iOS
-Copying the bottom sheet component found in google maps to make an iOS component.
+Approximating the bottom sheet component found in google maps to for iOS.
 You can run the BottomSheetApp target to try it out.

 <img src="https://raw.githubusercontent.com/Return-1/bottomSheetMap/master/recordingBottomSheet1.gif" width="260">